johanley/quotations-ps/README.md

 # Generate The Output File
 - update the `quotes_flat_file_ps.txt ` file.
-- use the curly quotes available with the `windows-1252` encoding.
+- use the curly quotes and ellipsis characters available with the `windows-1252` encoding.
 - ensure the file is saved using the `windows-1252` encoding.
 - Ghostscript: run a Ghostscript command to generate a pdf.
 See BUILD.BAT for an example.

 `C:\ghostscript\gs10.04.0\bin\gswin64c.exe -dNOSAFER -sDEVICE=pdfwrite -o BOOK.PDF BOOK.PS`

 The output file is `BOOK.PDF`.

-Review the result, and apply tweaks to BOOK.PS if needed.

 The cover is a separate PDF, generated like so: